Status Quo

 I graduated from Johns Hopkins University with a BS in Computer Science in May 2019 and an MSE in Applied Mathematics & Statistics in December 2019.
 While a student there I was fortunate to be advised by Suchi Saria and Avanti Athreya.
 During my gap year I worked as an Assistant Research Engineer at my alma mater’s Department of Applied Mathematics & Statistics.
 I was a part of the NeuroData lab and primarily worked with Carey Priebe on various problems in statistical graph inference and with Joshua Vogelstein on causal inference from observational health data.

 I started medical school at WashU in 2021.
-In 2024, I took a research gap year during which I was a CNS AI fellow at NYU OLAB under the supervision of Dr. Eric Oermann.
+In 2024, I took a research year during which I was a CNS AI fellow at NYU OLAB under the supervision of Dr. Eric Oermann.
 I was co-advised by Dr. Eric Leuthardt at my home institution.
-During that time I worked on intersections of vision-language models with neurosurgery.
+During that time I trained the first neurosurgical chatbot that can view imaging, CNS-Obsidian, which was evaluated in a real world randomized trial.
+See some demos of it here and here!
+(Also here if you like spine!)

 Research Interests